kjx63/Github-Finder-v2-level1/README.md

 1. Starts with the class-based components
 2. Change class-based components to functional components for stateless component (Navbar, UserItem)
+3. Store users state in an App level state (Because we don't have the centralised store(like redux, context API))

 ### Features